NuevoFoundation/workshops/content/english/debugging/04-identify-the-problem3.md

 To debug the program, we need to run it from GDB.
 Enter the command `run` (or `r`).
 This will execute the program as if you'd run it from the normal command line.

 The program first prints the contents of the array to be sorted: an array index along with its corresponding value.
 This value is used to perform the sort.
-Next, it runs the sort algorithm, and finally prints out the array sorted along its values.
+Next, it runs the sort algorithm, and finally, prints out the array sorted along its values.
 You can see how the array indices are shifted during the sort!

 However, it seems that there is an array entry out of place!
-In theory, we can add a print statement somewhere in the `sort`
+In theory, we can add a print statement somewhere in the `sort`.

-From there, you can use one of the most important tools that GDB provides: breakpoints.
+From there, you can use one of the most important tools that GDB provides: **breakpoints**.
 A breakpoint tells the debugger to pause the program whenever it reaches that line of code as it is executing.
-This enables you to take a look at what is happening within the program “in real time”.
+This enables you to take a look at what is happening within the program in real time.
 Note that the debugger does not run the line of code the breakpoint is on until after you continue executing the program.

 To create a breakpoint in GDB, use the following command syntax:
 `break <filename:line>`.
-For example, to create a breakpoint on line 15 in the quicksort.c file, use the following command:
+For example, to create a breakpoint on line 15 in the **quicksort.c** file, use the following command:
 ```
 break quicksort.c:15
 ```